Frazier Glenn Miller Jr.: Shelby, North Carolina murders

-Not long after his arrest, Miller told authorities that Robert Jackson and Douglas Sheets were responsible for a shooting at gay adult bookstore in Shelby, North Carolina.
+Not long after his arrest, Miller told authorities that Robert Jackson and Douglas Sheets were responsible for a shooting at a gay adult bookstore in Shelby, North Carolina.
 The shooting occurred on January 17, 1987 and resulted in three deaths and two serious injuries.
 Sheets and Jackson were indicted for the murders in November 1987.
 Miller testified against Sheets at his trial in 1989, but Sheets was acquitted of all charges in the shooting while charges against Jackson were dropped after Sheets' acquittal.

 Subsequent activities

+Miller appeared in the 1991 documentary Blood in the Face.

 After his release from prison, Miller began trucking and wrote an autobiography, A White Man Speaks Out, which was privately published in 1999.
-In its introduction, he asks: "If the Jews can have a Jewish state of their own, then why can’t we have a White Christian state of our own?"
+In its introduction, he asks: "If the Jews can have a Jewish state of their own, then why can't we have a White Christian state of our own?"
 He repeatedly complains throughout the book that "the Jewish founded, financed, and led American Civil Liberties Union (ACLU) ... brought about the removal of prayer and the bible from public schools.
 They put the Negroes in and took the bible out, at about the same time they legalized pornography and interracial marriages ...
 White Christians today represent the best of our Race."

 By 2002, Miller had moved to Aurora, Missouri.
 When he retired from trucking in 2002, he tried to reenter the white supremacist movement by publishing a racist newsletter; however, people with a similar outlook responded with mixed reaction due to some regarding him as a traitor.
 Miller became affiliated with the Vanguard News Network of Alex Linder, which is an antisemitic, white nationalist website.

 In 2004, Miller posted an essay calling on Americans to rise up against Jews, people of color, immigrants, LGBT people, abortion, and church-state separation: "Our race is dying out rapidly right before your very eyes.
 ZOG is flooding our nation with tens-of-millions of colored aliens.
 ZOG has murdered over 30 million of our infants in the U.S., through ZOG legalized abortion.
 ZOG has legalized rectum loving, defecate eating faggots and outlawed our Christian religion from all public institutions and intends to outlaw it completely.
 When will you stand up and protest these outrages?"

 In 2006, Miller ran as an independent write-in candidate against Rep. Roy Blunt, in the 7th Congressional District of Missouri.